Alaska Saver Fare in 2026: Carry-On Included, Points Earning

 - Snacks and non-alcoholic drinks (standard Alaska service)

-- 50% Mileage Plan earning vs standard Main rate
+- 50% Atmos Rewards earning vs standard Main rate (miles are now called points)

 - First Class upgrade eligibility: Saver fares eligible for paid upgrades to First Class on day of departure (subject to availability)